GAMSAT Preparation Plan

 First of all you aren't starting from zero.
 You've already put in a lot of work (hopefully, if not then maybe that is why you failed!) and starting from a solid base is much better than starting from scratch.
 You will undoubtedly enter the test next time with more knowledge and better prepared, it would be hard not to.

-You're probably already well aware of your weak areas and can immediately move to address them.
+You're probably already well aware of your weak areas and can immediately move to address them in your Gamsat preparation this time round.

 Secondly you now have experience of the test.
 You've done the dress rehearsal, you know what to expect.
 One of the big problems that students have is the uncertainty and apprehension surrounding this high stakes test.
 That translates into nervousness and self doubt all of which can affect performance on test day.